arangodb/docs/3.10/analyzers.md

 - `pipeline`: for chaining multiple Analyzers
 - `stopwords`: removes the specified tokens from the input
 - `collation`: to respect the alphabetic order of a language in range queries
+- `classification`: classifies input text using a word embeddings model
+- `nearest_neighbors`: finds the nearest neighbors of input text using a word embeddings model
 - `geojson`: breaks up a GeoJSON object into a set of indexable tokens
 - `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens